#466 - The UK’s Dumb Plums, The McFlurry Route and The Menutality Monster

 Hannah would lose her mind if she thought we were, you know, watching the bear or whatever.

 I know you've got to remember, isn't it?
+I don't have anything in common.
+That is fine.

-She was loving it.
+She was living it.
+That would be.

-And I was chatting about music with my two new best friends whose relationship
+And I was chatting about music with my two new best friends whose relationship I've

-I've ruined because I was there for too long.
+ruined because I was there for too long.
+Because they probably have.

 I hate to rub it in because I think you want us to kind of buy you and make you realize everything's fine.